kvelcich/Course_Equivalency/README.md

 * ignore case for string comparison
 * Check if all information is filled out before adding/editing c(add, edit)
 * Check for add conflicts (add, edit)
-* Sign up page straight to home page rather than login
 * Character limits
 * Sort search results
 * no refresh when deleting
 * make icon clickable to go to search.html
+* Only let admin to set up account